Swedish PM calls first snap vote in 50 years after far-right force budget defeat

 NEW VOTE

-Analysts have warned a new vote will not necessarily produce a stable majority government of either centre-left or centre-right given the continued refusal of any of the three groups to cooperate with each other.
+Analysts have warned a new vote will not necessarily produce a stable majority government of either center-left or center-right given the continued refusal of any of the three groups to cooperate with each other.

 "It is very hard to see who will be the winners and losers from this," said Ulf Bjereld, professor in political science at Gothenburg University.